 What Is Gluten Intolerance?

-Wheat allergy symptoms is the third category.
-The triggers of wheat allergy symptoms are fundamentally different from the triggers of celiac disease symptoms, but some might inaccurately refer to these symptoms as gluten allergy symptoms.
-This is a histamine response to wheat, much like a peanut allergy or hay fever.
+Wheat allergy symptoms create the second category.
+The triggers of wheat allergy symptoms are fundamentally different from the triggers of celiac disease symptoms, but some might inaccurately refer to them as gluten allergy symptoms.
+A wheat allergy is a histamine response to wheat, much like a peanut allergy or hay fever.
 Wheat allergies manifest themselves in a wide variety of ways that can be different for different people.
 Some people experience hives while others might experience stomach pain.
 A wheat allergy, unlike celiac disease, is considered a Type 1 Hypersensitivity.
+It is important to make this distinction: celiac disease is not a Type 1 Hypersensitivity and celiac patients consuming gluten may not experience immediate pain or discomfort.
+Someone with a wheat allergy, however, will experience problems soon after they eat wheat.

 A wheat allergy may also sometimes occur as a cross-reactive condition related to an Oral Allergy Syndrome (OAS), which some people refer to as Pollen Foods Allergy Syndrome.
 This can also cause stomach pain that might be interpreted as gluten intolerance.